m e n u

 Alex grimaced disgustedly: he couldn't remember this employee of his ever quoting him, but how say that without losing some face?

-"Just take the best of the best, as usual, and quit wasting my time with your foolish baby stuff.
+"Just take the best of the best, as usual, and quit wasting my time with foolish baby stuff.
 Period!"
 Alex had barked, turning his back on her to do important things...

 Alex felt his lips being gulped in.
 That was exactly what he had rather, but in this emancipated business world it was often better to shut up.
-He increasingly had to deal with women in leading positions; after getting used to the sight of a female managing the local soccer club, he had to choke on and swallow being refused a desperately needed loan - by a woman.
+He increasingly had to deal with women in leading positions; after getting used to the sight of a female managing the local soccer club, he was forced to choke on and swallow being refused a desperately needed loan - by a woman.
 They popped up overnight like mushrooms in an innocent forest.
 What was he supposed to do, leave the mushrooms to others?
 That didn't keep his trucks burping either.

-With an always absent "high society" mother, who died early, and a father, who had tried to push his sons into a 'healthy' competition as soon as they could crawl (a practice the eldest simply ignored, throwing the full load of fatherly ambition on Alex), their relationship never had much chance.
+With an always absent "high society" mother, who died early, and a father, who had pushed his sons into a 'healthy' competition as soon as they could crawl (a tactic the eldest simply ignored, throwing the full load of fatherly ambition on Alex), their relationship never had much chance.
 The death of the old Munch had done nothing to improve this lack of communication, on the contrary making things worse, his inheritance being several acres with a big house on top.
 For both.
-Just splitting it all was hard enough, selling his own half was impossible.
-Even before he became the 'Green Prof' the elder brother had disapproved of 'those stinky trucks', forcing Alex to buy the first two with his half of their mother's inheritance.
-Unfortunately, the neighbors (privateers, doctors and lawyers like their father or other bourgeois people with no notions about expanding and big business) didn't like busy loud trucks either, not in front of their own door.
+Just splitting it all was hard enough, selling his own half seemed impossible.
+Even before the elder one became the famous 'Green Prof' in Frankfurt he had disapproved his brother's 'stinky trucks' ("why not take the train?"), forcing Alex to buy the first two with his half of their mother's legacy.
+Unfortunately, the neighbors (privateers, doctors and lawyers and other bourgeois people with no notions about expanding and big business) didn't appreciate his work either, not in front of their own door.
 But what about clean ecological trucks?
 Alex had argued, they were more expensive of course, so he needed cash: selling his own half of the house seemed a good solution, right, dear brother?
-The mule was not convinced, helping Alex to a loan for his third and fifth (eco-)trucks instead, and automatically sending his "forget it!" six hundred kilometres by mail.
-Later the university forced the scholar to swap this bill of indifference with the harder coins of a communication, neither were capable of: he came home.
+The dear brother was not convinced, helping Alex to a loan for his third and fifth (eco-)trucks instead, and automatically sending his "forget it!" hundreds of kilometers by mail.
+It took several years, before the university forced the mule to swap this bill of indifference with the harder coins of a communication, neither brothers were capable of: he came home.
+He had to.
+Maybe this misfortune had reduced the empathy for Alex' situation, who thought it was Phil's own fault: teachers should educate according to the principles of the community who pays, even if their own differed.
+Students, lunatics and politicians fighting the government were not unusual, but why should that same government let renegade teachers knead future tax payers, still warm and soft from their nests, thus creating a bunch of brutes who would fight them one day: a sort of delayed suicide?
+Well, the staff had tried it with kind words, with reason, with hidden and then open threats; in the end, they had to ask the rebel to please leave, 'please' and 'ask' not being quite the words used.
+But he left, that was the main thing.
+Why shouldn't he?
+He had his savings, half of a house in the middle of a huge garden, his mother's inheritance, various interesting hobbies and all of a sudden a vast ocean of time to bathe in all of these beautiful things.
+Plus a pension that was quite respectable, especially considering the number of years he had worked for it.
+Synonyms for happiness.

 This conversation had ended with the usual door slamming.
 Alex moaned: "Why me, why always me?"

 His secretary mumbled sympathetic vowels or shook her head.
-As soon as he seemed finished moaning, she scurried to a cupboard and unlocked it, getting out a thermos flask and a thick mug.
-She looked up briefly, while pouring still warm coffee in the mug:
+As soon as he seemed finished moaning, she scurried to a closet, unlocked it and came back with a thermos flask and a thick mug.
+She looked up briefly, while pouring still warm coffee in the mug: "And why don't you simply rent your half?
+You don't need a signature for that, do you?"

+Alex was too deep in his private hole to mock about the stupidity of women in general and his secretary in particular as usual and lifted one shoulder.
 "Those couple of pennies, what am I supposed to do with them: buy windshield wipers?
 As you know, or should know, I need a large sum to expand and pay off some debts.
 Urgently."

-Dina put the mug in front of him and nodded: her boss always needed a large sum - urgently!
+Dina put the mug in front of him and nodded: her boss always needed a large sum.
+Urgently.

 "How about Petra and Martin?" he interrupted her.